xz885-Xiwen/INFO-5940-Codespace/README.md

 4. Click "Open in Browser" when the popup appears
 5. If you miss the popup, press `Ctrl+C` and rerun the command

-## 📖 Usage Guide
+## Usage Guide

 ### Basic Workflow

 1. **Upload Documents**
    - Click the sidebar file uploader
    - Select one or more `.txt` or `.pdf` files
-   - Click "🚀 Process Documents"
+   - Click "Process Documents"
    - Wait for processing to complete

 2. **Ask Questions**